Patricia Brennan (missionary): Movement for the Ordination of Women

 After her return to Australia, Brennan observed the stark contrast between the independence she had as a medical practitioner and a missionary working in Africa, and the more limited role she was expected to play as a wife in Sydney's Anglican church culture.
 Despite having a medical degree and background in mission work, she felt she was treated primarily as "somebody's wife".
 Frustration over the differences between what she had accomplished in Africa and what she was expected to do at home led her to question the limitations women faced in the church in Australia.

 At the time, the Anglican Church of Australia had an order of deaconess for women, but the clerical roles of deacon and priest were reserved for men only.
 The debate over women's ordination in the Anglican Communion had been growing since the 1970s, after the Episcopal Church in the United States first ordained women priests in 1974.
 The Sydney diocese was one of the most restrictive on the issue of women's leadership within the Anglican Church in Australia; in 1976, it became the only diocese in the country to restrict the role of churchwarden, the highest lay leadership position in a local church, to men only.

 In 1982, Brennan was appointed to a diocesan committee that had been formed to study the question of women's ministry.
 As part of her work on the committee, she conducted a survey of 80 women in the Sydney diocese who were active in parish work and found that the majority favoured the ordination of women.
 She shared her findings with the committee but found her opinions were not welcomed.

 In 1983, she helped launch the Movement for the Ordination of Women (MOW) in Sydney.
 A similar movement had been founded in England in 1979 advocating for the ordination of women in the Church of England.
 Through her leadership in the Australian organisation, Brennan became a visible and outspoken advocate for women's ordination within the Anglican Church of Australia.
 In addition to Brennan, key leaders in the movement included Colleen O'Reilly Stewart (co-founder of Anglican Women Concerned), Eileen Baldry and Ruth Sturmey Jones.

-In an homage to Martin Luther's historic act of nailing theses to the door of a church in Wittenburg, Germany, one of the first actions taken by MOW was to nail twelve theses on the door to the chapter house at Sydney's Anglican cathedral, St Andrew's.
+In an homage to Martin Luther's historic act of nailing theses to the door of a church in Wittenburg, Germany, one of the first actions taken by MOW was to gluel twelve theses on the door to the chapter house at Sydney's Anglican cathedral, St Andrew's.
 Three women, including Stewart, conducted the protest dressed in albs, a garment worn by priests when leading services.
 They timed the event to coincide with the start of the Anglican Church in Australia's general synod, which was being held in Sydney.